aphtech/send-to-braille/README.md

 ### Other Platforms[¶](#Other-Platforms){.wiki-anchor}

 This shortcut runs on Windows.
 We encourage others to create similar shortcuts for OSX or Linux.
-With help from the communitty we will be willing to host other versions, test, and sign them for all to use.
+With help from the community we will be willing to host other versions, test, and sign them for all to use.

 ### build your own version